PFC Lokomotiv Tashkent

 PFC Lokomotiv Tashkent (Профессионал футбол Клуби Локомотив Тошкент) is an Uzbek professional football club based in Tashkent.

-The owner and main sponsor of the club is a state-owned company Uzbek Railways.
+The owner and main sponsor of the club is the state-owned Uzbek Railways.

 History

 Lokomotiv was founded in 18 February 2002.
-In 2002–2003 club played in second level of Uzbek Football – First League and from 2004 to 2010 in Uzbek League.
+In 2002–2003 the club played in the second division of Uzbek Football – First League and from 2004 to 2010 in Uzbek League.
 In the 2009 season Lokomotiv, led by Vadim Abramov reached 6th position in league.

 In 2010 Lokomotiv finished 13th and were relegated to the First League.
-In 2011, they gained promotion to Uzbek League again, finishing 2011 First League season in 1st position.
+In 2011, they gained promotion to Uzbek League again, winning the 2011 First League season.

 On 12 December 2011, Khoren Hovhannisyan was appointed as new head coach.

 In June 2012 Khoren Oganesian left the club after his contract expired and Ravshan Muqimov was appointed as coach.
 At the end of the 2012 season the club finished 3rd after Pakhtakor Tashkent and Bunyodkor.
 This was the club's 2nd best performance in the league and qualified to play in the 2013 AFC Champions League for the first time.
 In the 2013 AFC Champions League qualifying play-off round Lokomotiv played against Al Nasr based in Dubai but Lokomotiv lost 3–2 and failed to qualify for the group stage of tournament.

 In 2013 season Lokomotiv Tashkent finished 2nd after Bunyodkor for the first time in club's history and gained promotion to 2014 AFC Champions League play-off.
 On 9 February 2014 in 2014 AFC Champions League qualifying play-off round match in Tashkent against Al-Kuwait Lokomotiv lost with score 1:3 and finished its participation in the tournament.
 On 1 July 2014 in Uzbek Cup semi-final Lokomotiv overcame Pakhtakor in two leg competition by 3:2 and to play in Cup Final against Bunyodkor.
 In 2014 Cup Final match on 12 November 2014 in Olmaliq, Lokomotiv overcame Bunyodkor by 1:0 and won the trophy for the first time in its first Cup Final.
 The only goal scored in 106' midfielder Jasur Hasanov.
 In Uzbek League club finished 2014 season again as runners-up after Pakhtakor like the previous season.

 On 8 March 2015, in Supercup match against Pakhtakor, Lokomotiv overcame by 4–0 and won its first SuperCup after a disappointing loss to Bunyodkor in 2014.
 In 2016 Lokomotiv made double by winning League and Uzbek Cup.
 Lokomotiv won 2016 League and became the champions for the first time in its history after three consequent seasons finishing as runners-up (2013-2015).

 In 2017 Lokomotiv made its second double, winning second champions title and Cup.